despairoharmony/NUS3BANK-EditorAT9/README.md

 # NUS3BANK Editor
+### TO USE THIS TOOL PROPELY YOU NEED at9tool.exe FROM SONY SDK
+### PLACE AT exeLib FOLDER
 _by jam1garner (1.0-1.7 then support) and BlueDan aka BDS aka DanSyor (1.7-now)_

+_fork made by DespairOfHarmony_

-This is a GUI for Windows users to convert and import audio tracks into nus3bank files.
-Nus3bank files are basically a set of idsp audio tracks (for bgm, they most likely have only one track) that can feature a loop or not.
+This is a GUI for Windows users to convert and import audio tracks into nus3bank files, made specially for Taiko no Tatsujin V Version for PS Vita.
+Nus3bank files are basically a set of at9 audio tracks (for bgm, they most likely have only one track) that can feature a loop or not.

 You need Python 2.7 installed to run it.
 Or since 2.20, Python 3.5!
 [Official Python website](https://www.python.org/)